hashicorp/terraform-provider-google/website/docs/r/google_service_account_iam.html.markdown

  Collection of resources to manage IAM policy for a service account.
 ---

-# IAM policy for service account
+# IAM policy for Service Account

 When managing IAM roles, you can treat a service account either as a resource or as an identity.
 This resource is to add iam policy bindings to a service account resource, such as allowing the members to run operations as or modify the service account.
 To configure permissions for a service account on other GCP resources, use the [google_project_iam](google_project_iam.html) set of resources.